openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Selects the name of the scheduler to use for the scheduling of BitBake tasks.
 Three options exist:

-      -  *basic* - The basic framework from which everything derives.
+      -  *basic* --- the basic framework from which everything derives.
 Using this option causes tasks to be ordered numerically as they are parsed.

-      -  *speed* - Executes tasks first that have more tasks depending on them.
+      -  *speed* --- executes tasks first that have more tasks depending on them.
 The "speed" option is the default.

-      -  *completion* - Causes the scheduler to try to complete a given recipe once its build has started.
+      -  *completion* --- causes the scheduler to try to complete a given recipe once its build has started.

    :term:`BB_SCHEDULERS`